akka/akka/akka-docs/rst/project/migration-guide-2.4.x-2.5.x.rst

 Binary incompatibility of PersistentActor and AtLeastOneDelivery
 ----------------------------------------------------------------

-To be able to evolve the Java APIs of ``PersistentActor`` and ``AtLeastOneDelivery`` to work with Scala 2.12 we could find no other solution but to break the binary compatibility of the Scala versions (which the Java ones were based on).
+To be able to evolve the Java APIs ``AbstractPersistentActor`` and ``AbstractPersistentActorWithAtLeastOnceDelivery`` to work with Scala 2.12 we could find no other solution but to break the binary compatibility of the Scala versions (which the Java ones were based on).

 This means that the Akka 2.5 artifact cannot be a class path drop in replacement of Akka 2.4 if you use ``PersistentActor`` or ``AtLeastOnceDelivery``, to do this upgrade you _must_ recompile your project with the new